 - 1. Every text has its own purpose.
 What is the purpose of the text above? - 2.
 At the beginning of the text, the writer gave a general statement about "Sales Promotion".
 How did he give the general explanation? - 3.
 Out of eight main ideas below, there are six which are in the reading.
-Write your choice on the space provided then put them in the right order.

-1. When trade shows are often used.

-2. Describing Point of Purchase (POP)

-advertising.

-3. Sales Promotions are supporting aspects of a

-firm's promotional strategy.

-4. Specialty advertising has been around for

-centuries.

-5. Retailers and wholesalers attend trade

-conventions and shows.

-6. The use of samples, coupons premiums, and

-trading stamps.

-7. How to design promotion contests?

-8. Premiums are helpful in introducing a new

-product.
+Write your choice on the space provided then put them in the right order - ......
+1. When trade shows are often used. advertising.
+3. Sales Promotions are supporting aspects of a ..... firm's promotional strategy.
+Specialty advertising has been around for 4. ..... centuries.
+Retailers and wholesalers attend trade 5. ..... conventions and shows.
+The use of samples, coupons premiums, and .....
+6. trading stamps.
+7. How to design promotion contests? - product.
+4. At the last sentence, in the fifth paragraph the writer used "Historically"

-- 4. At the last sentence, in the fifth paragraph the writer used "Historically" to start with.
-What did he try to explain? - 5.
+to start with.
+What did he try to explain?5.
 What tense is mostly used in the above text?
 What was the writer's purpose to use it?

-Noun Clause Which Begin With A Question Word
+Task 4 Noun Clause Which Begin With A Question Word